- Treatment Options

 Brachytherapy

-Brachytherapy is different.
-It delivers radiation therapy with a small radioactive pellet, or source, that is about the size of a grain of rice.
-The source is positioned precisely inside the patient’s body, close to or inside the tumor.
+Brachytherapy is a type of internal radiation therapy where tiny radioactive sources are placed within the body to treat cancer.
+These sources, or seeds, are about the size of a grain of rice.
+The source is positioned precisely on or inside the patient’s body, close to or inside the tumor.
 In some cases, the sources remain in place for just a few minutes.
-Other times, they are left in place for several months.
+This requires an applicator or hollow tube, which is removed after the treatment is complete.
+In other cases, the radioactive seeds slowly decay and become not radioactive.
+These seeds can be left in place permanently.

 Brachytherapy allows doctors to deliver radiation directly to the patient’s tumor while limiting radiation exposure to healthy tissue.

-It is a good option when the type of cancer makes the tumor easy to reach with minimally invasive techniques, such as the use of an applicator device or needle.
-Brachytherapy is commonly used to treat prostate cancer and gynecologic cancers including cervical cancer, endometrial cancer and vaginal cancer, among other diseases.
+Brachytherapy is typically used when the tumor is easy to reach with minimally invasive techniques, such as the use of an applicator device or needle.
+It is a common treatment for prostate cancer and gynecologic cancers including cervical cancer, endometrial cancer and vaginal cancer, among other diseases.

 Types of brachytherapy